 Teams may not spend more than \$300 (expense limit) on the campaign.
 This money is not provided by PRSSA.
 The value of in-kind donations cannot exceed \$1,000.
-Fundraising and sponsorships are not allowed.
+Although this campaign encourages teams to suggest potential fundraising initiatives, fundraising and sponsorships are not allowed.